 The 124-mile Highway 12 Scenic Byway passes through plenty of the glorious canyon land for which southern Utah is famous, including Red Canyon, Bryce Canyon National Park, Petrified Forest State Park, and Grand Staircase-Escalante National Monument.
 The byway concludes at the entrance of Capitol Reef National Park, heralded by miles of panoramic views.
 On the way are archaeological sites, cattle drives, hiking, skiing, and more, depending on the season.

 In its 200 miles, the Green Mountain Byway cuts straight through the center of Vermont, affording visitors a convenient route through the state's lush farmland and many of its best communities for tourists, including Stowe, Wilmington, and Granville.
 In terms of iconic New England scenery, this route is difficult to beat.

-The 25-mile George Washington Memorial Parkway along the Potomac River is located mostly in Virginia, with small portions in Maryland and Washington, D.C.
+The 25-mile George Washington Memorial Parkway along the Potomac River is mostly in Virginia, with small portions in Maryland and Washington, D.C.
 Maintained by the National Park Service, it's most notable for historic landmarks and monuments, including the Marine Corps War Memorial and Arlington National Cemetery, which includes President John F. Kennedy's gravesite, the Tomb of the Unknown Soldier, and a Sept.
 11 memorial.
 There are fees for parking or a bus tour, but walking the grounds is free.